Disshuu/FitPlanHub/README.md

-# FitPanHub - Trainers & Users Platfrom
+# FitPlanHub - Trainers & Users Platfrom

 ## Project Overview
 FitPlanHub is a full-stack application designed to connect certified fitness trainers with users.